1st April, 2021

 The team has also initiated the preclinical development of a number of its own vaccine candidates including a universal COVID vaccine and a veterinary vaccine against African Swine Fever Virus (ASFV).

-Dr Josh Blight, Chief Scientific Officer and co-founder, said:
+Dr Josh Blight, Chief Executive Officer and co-founder, said: